fluentsharp/FluentSharp/README.md

     }
 }
 ```
-The code above (see download section for the VS project) when executed will look like this:
+The code above when executed will look like this:

 ![](http://download.codeplex.com/download?ProjectName=fluentsharp&DownloadId=247370)